hannahgathu/infi-everybody-codes/README.md

+# Instructions

+## CLI Search
+Project name is "Search".
+Search for a camera record with the command "dotnet run --name [NAME]".
+Search is case insensitive.

+## Web App
+Project name is CamerasUtrecht.
+Simply run the app in your browser of choice.

+## Assignment:
 # Keep Talking and Everybody Codes

 Een repository om te laten zien hoe jij code schrijft en over code denkt.